publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stA/m__us_usc_t29_s1310.md

     (a) __Information required__

-    Each person described in subsection (b) of this section shall provide the corporation annually, on or before a date specified by the corporation in regulations, with—
+    Each person described in subsection (b) shall provide the corporation annually, on or before a date specified by the corporation in regulations, with—

         (1) such records, documents, or other information that the corporation specifies in regulations as necessary to determine the liabilities and assets of plans covered by this subchapter; and